NarumiLy/foodporn-discord/README.md

 # Hakken: foodporn discord bot.

 It's just a simple bot who send photos of food with a few troll sentences.
 The discord bot is creating by me and the api by Seyz and me.
-Have fun to use it.
+Have fun to use it. (ps: the api doesn't have much images but the bot can work with an another api... / l'api utilisée n'a pas assez d'images pour upload, mais le bot peut marcher avec une autre api, juste à changer l'url dans la class appropriée...)

 ## Cmds